 You’ll always have access to the information that matters most to you.

-The Freshwater Trust has received the highest possible gold rating from GuideStar, an organization dedicated to providing information that increases transparency, improves decision making, and encourages charitable giving, with information on more than 650,000 nonprofit organizations.
+The Freshwater Trust has received the highest possible gold rating from GuideStar, an organization dedicated to providing information that increases transparency, improves decision making and encourages charitable giving, with information on more than 650,000 nonprofit organizations.

 Our annual reports disclose financial data for the calendar year and share stories on how your dollars have been put to use making a difference for freshwater ecosystems.
 We hire a third party to complete a rigorous audit every year to verify that your dollars are put to use, as intended.
 You can dive deeper into our financials here.